Indigenous Learning Series

 Job aids

-- Working with Indigenous Communities: A Guide on Cultural Protocols
+- Working with Indigenous Communities: A Guide to Cultural Protocols

 Designed to help public service employees understand the importance of existing protocols in Indigenous communities.